AlexeyZavar/nethunter-installation/README.md

 Simply write "**mkdir -p /root/scripts  && mv /usr/sbin/iptables /root/scripts/ && ln -s /usr/sbin/iptables-legacy /usr/sbin/iptables**"

+#### VNC Server & Terminal window

+P.S.
+Thanks to @SymbianSyMoh

+For the people who were asking regarding the packages that breaks the terminals title window and other windows title bars, just avoid installing **ANYTHING** related to *XFCE window manager*, this need some careful as some related packages can be installed without your consent for example (when installing **kali-linux-nethunter** package), so the suggestion is to have a ***clean*** Linux Deploy installation with *LXDE window manager* and then to be careful with the anything packages related to *XFCE-\* window manager*.

+As the other issue of why sometimes the *VNC* is breaking, also avoid anything related to **TigerVNC**, just don’t install it or anything related and if installed, just remove it (**apt-get purge tiger\* -y**)

 #### HID

 Open Nethunter app -> USB Army -> USB Interface -> hid -> Set USB interface